torchbox/torchbox-constitution/docs/structure-and-governance.md

 -   **The People team**, for feedback on policy, wellbeing, and
     > workplace experience

-5.2 Voice Groups focus on topics central to our purpose, vision and values, including sustainability, wellbeing, and inclusion.
+5.2 Voice Groups focus on topics central to our purpose, vision, and values, including sustainability, wellbeing, and inclusion.
 Open to all co-owners, these groups are given access to admin support and budget, as well as the mandate to shape and influence company policy and